rldv1/SupercellID-Client/README.md

 Since the latest versions of the game, Supercell has added protection against fake requests to their API called Request Forgery Protection (RFP).

-> I dont want to see people who are crazy about money get the logic of this protection through disassemblers and sell it for a lot of money.
->
-> I sincerely hope that Supercell will notice this repository and take some actions
+> I sincerely hope that Supercell will take some actions

 ## What do I highly recommend to Supercell to secure their API?
 - Dont use signing functions in libg, its absurd and unsafe